Parcelforce Worldwide and The Windsor Framework

 UK Internal Market Scheme (UKIMS)

-For B2B movements, business customers are encouraged to apply for authorisation to the UK Internal Market Scheme (UKIMS).
+For business to business (B2B) movements from Great Britain to Northern Ireland, business customers are encouraged to apply for authorisation to the UK Internal Market Scheme (UKIMS).
 This authorisation can, alongside other criteria, enable you to declare goods ‘not at risk’ of onward transport to the EU.

 Different Types of Goods Movements